What is a submission?

 Sending your submission to the department

-In most cases, sending a submission to the department is completed using an online form or via an email address provided on the the department website.
+In most cases, sending a submission to the department is completed using an online form or via an email address provided on the department website.
 If a user is unable to submit their response using either of these methods, please contact the team running the submission round.
 They should be able to provide alternative ways in which they can receive a submission, such as via post or fax.
-Please visit the page on the the department website advertising the submission round and contact information should be supplied.
+Please visit the page on the department website advertising the submission round and contact information should be supplied.

 There are particular requirements that need to be met when sending a submission to the department:

 - Do you want your submission to be published on the website and made publically available?